ArduPilot/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 All nodes are connected to each other through a two wire bus.
 The wires are 120 Ω nominal twisted pair.

-Most flight controllers that run ArduPilot have either one or two CAN interfaces for connection of different devices.
+Most autopilots that run ArduPilot have either one or two CAN interfaces for connection of different devices.
 The setup of the interfaces can be made in a way that will provide redundancy or maximum throughput or a mix of both.